 Learn About Precision Medicine

-All for Us Research Program The largest national project of its kind, the All of Us research program (formerly the Precision Medicine Initiative) aims to recruit 1 million participants from across the US and collect genomic, health and environmental data.
+The largest national project of its kind, the All of Us research program (formerly the Precision Medicine Initiative) aims to recruit 1 million participants from across the US and collect genomic, health and environmental data.

 A media organization focusing on genomics, serving people and organizations who generate and use genomic information.